sharryXheisenberg/CL_lab_1-ML-/README.md

 # CL_lab_1_ML
-this repository have lab assignment of machine learning
+this repository have lab assignments of machine learning